Polyendocrine Metabolic Ovarian Syndrome (PMOS) Diet: Friendly Foods & FAQs

 - Avocado and poached eggs on rye bread

-Are corn flakes good for PCOS?
+Are corn flakes good for PMOS?

-Corn flakes can be included within a healthy PCOS diet.
+Corn flakes can be included within a healthy PMOS/ PCOS diet.
 I wouldn’t recommend making them as a staple breakfast as they are low in protein and often are high in added sugars.

 References